-Dr. Devorah Lieberman’s personal and professional life has been dedicated to three values and goals: educating and cultivating future leaders through higher education, promoting inclusivity among all while honoring diverse cultures, and leading by example with integrity.
-Lieberman has been able to cohesively blend her personal values with the mission of the University of La Verne as its 18th and first female President in the institution’s 123-year history.
-She brings over 30 years of higher education experience, scholarship, and leadership to the La Verne, California community.
-Since the beginning of her presidency, she has sought to actively contribute to the well-being of the university’s students, the scholarly activity of the faculty, the health of the surrounding community, and continuously advocates for engagement, inclusivity and respect among all.
+Dr. Devorah Lieberman, the University of La Verne’s 18th and first female president, brings more than 30 years of higher education experience, scholarship, and leadership to the campus.
+Since taking office in 2011, she has contributed to the well-being of the university’s students, the scholarly activity of the faculty, and the vitality of the surrounding community, while also advocating for engagement, inclusivity, and respect among all.

-During her 7.5 years (2004-2011) as Provost and Vice President for Academic Affairs at Wagner College on Staten Island, New York, Lieberman led the strategic development of Civic Innovations, a multi-year effort for which the Corporation for National and Community Service provided significant funding.
-This campus-wide initiative served to connect students with community-engaged activities to improve the lives of others.
-Throughout her administrative career, Lieberman has brought national recognition to the institutions with which she has been associated.
+Throughout her career, she has brought national recognition to the institutions with which she has been associated.
 This includes receiving the ACE “Bringing the World into the Classroom” award, the Washington Center “Higher Education Civic Engagement Award,” and the TIAA-CREF “Theodore M. Hesburgh Award for Excellence.”

-Lieberman’s personal honors include being one of 13 national scholars invited to participate in the three-year Project on the Future of Higher Education from 2002 through 2005; the 2000 Oregon Professor of the Year named by the Carnegie Foundation for the Advancement of Teaching; 1999 Distinguished Faculty Award presented by the Portland State Alumni Association; and while chairing the statewide Board of Directors for the Oregon Council for Hispanic Advancement (OCHA), received OCHA’s 1995 Si Se Puede Award and its 1998 Amistad Award, as well as the 2003 Las Mujeres de la Raza Award from the Portland State students and the City of Portland.
+She was named President of the Year in 2015 by the Association of College Unions International (ACUI) for supporting an inclusive and engaged campus community.
+She is one of 13 national scholars invited to participate in the Project on the Future of Higher Education; she was named the 2000 Oregon Professor of the Year by the Carnegie Foundation for the Advancement of Teaching; and she received the 1999 Distinguished Faculty Award from the Portland State Alumni Association.
+While chairing the statewide Board of Directors for the Oregon Council for Hispanic Advancement (OCHA), Lieberman received OCHA’s 1995 Si Se Puede Award and its 1998 Amistad Award, as well as the 2003 Las Mujeres de la Raza Award from the Portland State students and the City of Portland.

-Lieberman has a strong background in intercultural communication and diversity issues in higher education, publishing and co-authoring dozens of books and articles relating to diversity, institutional transformation and current issues affecting higher education including, “Successful Models and Practices” in the 2012 edition of Transforming Undergraduate Education: Theory that Compels and Practices that Succeed, and “Engaging a campus in effective intercultural and interracial communication initiatives” in Coming in from the Margins: Faculty Development’s Emerging Organizational Development Role in Institutional Change (2011).
+Lieberman’s expertise includes intercultural communication and diversity issues in higher education.
+She has published and co-authoring dozens of books and articles relating to diversity, institutional transformation, and issues affecting higher education.
+They include “Successful Models and Practices” in the 2012 edition of Transforming Undergraduate Education: Theory that Compels and Practices that Succeed, and “Engaging a campus in effective intercultural and interracial communication initiatives” in Coming in from the Margins: Faculty Development’s Emerging Organizational Development Role in Institutional Change (2011).
+She is a contributor to the Huffington Post and writes articles for higher education publications addressing diversity and access to education.
 Lieberman has also presented and given keynote speeches at national and global conferences.
-Her most recent publications have appeared in the Huffington Post addressing issues of higher education, diversity, and access to education.

 Lieberman earned her bachelor’s degree in Communication Studies from Humboldt State University (’75), a master’s degree in Intercultural Communication from San Diego State University (’77), and a Ph.D. in Intercultural Communication and Gerontology from the University of Florida (’84).
-Lieberman and her husband Roger Auerbach have been married 23 years and have two daughters, Alicea and Emery.
+She and her husband Roger Auerbach have two daughters, Alicea and Emery.